 Which, if one gives it about a half-second of thought, really is a monstrously wasteful and inefficient way of training assassins, but alas, the Rule of Cool strikes again...

 In Dog Soldiers, a potential recruit for the UK special forces gets chewed out for not killing the dog set to track him in a field exercise.
-Ordered to shoot it after the exercise, he refuses to do so, and would have washed out if a little run-in with werewolves hadn't turned the tables on his callous superior officer.
+Ordered to shoot it after the exercise, he refuses to do so, and is returned to his old non-elite unit.

 Mulan (as Ping): But you know how it is when you get those, manly urges, and you just gotta kill something.